 Tax Reform for Businesses: Meals and Entertainment Expense Deduction

-Deducting business-related meals and entertainment expenses is common for most companies, but the Tax Cuts and Jobs Act is making sweeping changes.
-Companies will need to be aware of the changes how they will plan for the impact this year.
+Deducting business-related meals and entertainment expenses is common for most businesses, but the Tax Cuts and Jobs Act has made sweeping changes.
+Business owners will need to be aware of the changes and how to properly account for them.

 Starting January 1, 2018, most entertainment expenses are no longer deductible.
 These expenses include sporting event tickets, golf outings and other activities and tickets used to entertain clients.
 An exception is for recreational and social activities provided for employees, excluding highly compensated employees, such as office holiday parties, which are still 100% deductible.